 I have recently been appointed as the co-opted Governor at Herne Junior School.
 I joined the school in September 2015 as a teacher in Year 3 and currently I am teaching in Year 6.
 I am the Computing lead within the school, with a responsibility to oversee the curriculum and enhance children’s learning about different technologies including iPads.

 I am passionate about helping children achieve.
 I am proud to be part of the Herne community and look forward to my role as a Governor.

-I look forward to having the opportunity to support and make a positive contribution to the school
+I enjoy having the opportunity to support and make a positive contribution to the school.

 I believe that all children deserve an outstanding education that allows them to develop as confident young people in a caring, supportive environment.